Projects per year

 Essays from the conference were published as Art and Science in Word and Image: Exploration and Discovery (Brill, 2019).

-His most recent monograph is James Joyce and Cinematicity: Before and After Film (Edinburgh UP, 2020), which has received excellent reviews in leading journals in the field: The James Joyce Quarterly, James Joyce Broadsheet, Irish Studies Review, etc.
+His most recent monograph is James Joyce and Cinematicity: Before and After Film (Edinburgh UP, 2020; paperbacked 2022).
+This has received excellent reviews in leading journals in the field: The James Joyce Quarterly, James Joyce Broadsheet, James Joyce Literary Supplement Irish Studies Review, Dublin Review of Books, etc.

 - ‘Magic Lanternism and Joyce’s “Linguistic Palette”’, to accompany major international exhibition by painter and photographer Werner Schmidt on ‘The Colours of Ulysses‘, at the A.K.T.
 Pforzheim.
-Published for the centenary of Joyce’s novel in 2022, in a two-volume set ed.
+Forthcoming in a two-volume set, ed.
 Jakob Brüssermann, Janusz Czech, Christoph Poetsch and Werner Schmidt.

-- With leading Joyce scholar Cleo Hanaway-Oakley at Bristol University, Dr Williams is co-editing a volume of 35 essays on Joyce commissioned by EUP for their prestigious Writers and the Arts series (estimated publication date: 2023/4).
+- With leading Joyce scholar Cleo Hanaway-Oakley at Bristol University, Dr Williams is co-editing a volume of 35 essays on Joyce, commissioned by EUP for their prestigious Writers and the Artsseries (forthcoming 2025/26).
 He is also co-writing the introduction and contributing a chapter (with illustrations) on ‘Joyce and Pre-Filmic Visual Media’.

-With Dr Jeremy Brooker, chair of the Magic Lantern Society of the UK and Ireland, Dr Williams has devised a live collaborative show to demonstrate the influence of Victorian lanternism on Joyce’s fiction based on his latest monograph.
-This public talk and entertainment will be staged (among other venues) in Dundee, at the James Joyce Symposium in Dublin in June 2022, to mark the centenary of Ulysses, and also at the Modernist Studies Association conference in Bristol later the same month, if Covid conditions remain favourable.
+With Dr Jeremy Brooker, chair of the Magic Lantern Society of the UK and Ireland, Dr Williams has devised several live collaborative shows.
+The most recent demonstrated the influence of Victorian lanternism on Joyce’s fiction based on Dr Williams’s latest monograph and to mark the centenary of Ulysses in 2022.
+This talk and entertainment was staged in Dundee at the Steps Theatre, at the James Joyce Symposium in Dublin, and the Modernist Studies Association conference in Bristol.

 Expertise related to UN Sustainable Development Goals